 You can use a computer to make images in 3D.
 There are free programs that help you create objects in 3D, such as this pyrite cube.
 With that object, you can get more of a 3D effect by making two of those objects and viewing it with VR glasses, as in this VR pyrite cube. or this VR Mimas (a moon of Saturn).
 Even with Scratch alone, you can create 3D objects, such as this sphere of golden angle spirals.

 But you will be a better artist, and understand 3D better, if you also can draw in 3D by hand.

-The best way to draw in 3D is perspective drawing.
+The traditional way to draw by hand in 3D is perspective drawing.
 Here’s our simple example of 3-point perspective drawing in Scratch.